 To promote good attendance and to emphasise its importance the school monitors attendance on a weekly basis.
-The year group with the highest attendance figures are rewarded with Buttons (a cuddly toy) who spends the week in their classroom.
+The year group(s) with the highest attendance figures are celebrated in assembly by a cuddly toy who spends the week in their classroom.
+Where there is more that one year group this time is equally split.